-With my small offices, that’s where Upflex comes in: We have salespeople all across the country.
-We had over 100 small offices, and we just said, that’s a lot of leases and paperwork and landlords and operating expenses — it’s just it’s just a lot of activity.
-And if you could see our offices, they were outdated — outdated furniture, high cube walls.
-There was also a security aspect to these outdated offices.
-We realized, this just doesn’t make sense at all: Let’s go for a class A space on a shorter-term lease that is very flexible.
-Colliers is our partner, and they brought us this Upflex model and we were like, ‘This is it.’
+We had over 100 small offices for our salespeople all across the country.
+That was a lot of leases and paperwork and landlords and operating expenses—just a lot of energy spent.
+Further, our offices were outdated — not just outdated furniture, and high cube walls, but the security aspect that comes with an outdated office.
+We realized, this just doesn’t make sense at all: Let’s go for a class-A space on a shorter-term lease that is very flexible.
+When our partners at Colliers brought us this Upflex model, we said, ‘This is it.’

-We’re still testing this new model out, but it really made sense for us to have one point of contact and a flexible source for the smaller offices and the smaller teams.
+We’re still testing this new model out, but it has really made sense for us to have flexible workspace with just one central point of contact for our smaller offices and teams.

 Upflex: What do you see in the coming year or two?